-If you are searching our website, it is very likely you are a parent of, or carer for someone with Autism Spectrum Condition (ASC), or another related condition or you are researching in the professional field.
+If you are searching our website, it is very likely you are a parent or carer for an autistic child or young person, you are autistic yourself or you are researching in the professional field.